 For business-centric personas like finance, marketing, and C-Suite executives, personalization like above can work, but relevance and business acumen are king.
 Show them that you understand how their business operates and that you’re offering something that directly impacts their goals.

-To write copy that resonates, you need to understand how people work together in business.
-This means observing the interactions within your own company.
+To write copy that resonates for B2B buyers, you need to understand how people work together in business.
+You can start by observing the interactions within your own company.
 For example, notice how marketing and product teams communicate—what are their pain points, and how do they collaborate to solve them?

 Let’s say you’re selling software to product management teams to address a common issue like project bottlenecks.
-Use your observations, combined with feedback from current customers, to craft a message that speaks directly to those challenges.
+Use your observations, combined with feedback from current customers, to craft messaging that speaks directly to those challenges.

 Many salespeople get caught up in trying to sound overly formal or like a "subject matter expert."
 But here’s the truth: prospects see you as a salesperson—a vendor.
+There's no escaping this!
 So, be the best vendor by speaking to them as a human who understands their problems and is offering a solution.
-This is especially critical when dealing with technical personas.
+This is especially critical when reaching out to technical personas.

 It’s not just about personalization—being relevant, understanding your audience, and keeping it human are what really drive results.
 By focusing on these elements, you can create emails that not only get opened but also spark meaningful conversations and ultimately drive new business.